Version 2026-04-18

-This file contains some links and some videos for OFB usage in Libre/Open office graphic programming, code generation for C(++) and test
+This file contains some links and some videos for OFB usage in LibreOffice graphic programming, code generation for C(++) and test

 FBcl means 'Function Block Connection Language' which is the textual description of the graphic.
 The idea comes from ~2018.

 What is the approach?
-Drawing the software with graphic and code generation in C/++ (maybe later also in Rust, or in Java) so that the functionality is seen and understandable by everybody with physic knowlege, obviously, no code lines.
+Drawing the software with graphic and code generation in C/++ (maybe later also in Rust, or in Java, also VHDL for FPGA may be in focus). so that the functionality is seen and understandable by everybody with physic knowledge, obviously, no code lines.
 But the code lines are generated and follows guaranteed the graphic.
 Graphical software development does not save effort (money) for development.
 It improves the documentation!
 That’s the benefit.
 The basis for the graphics should be an available, proven tool (without basic costs, usable by anyone at any time).
 LibreOffice was chosen for this purpose.
 It is well-known and easy to use for this approach of graphics.
 The translation is an algorithm written in Java, which reads the graphic data and have capabilities for Code generation.

 1. Resources, hints for download and work